cloudfoundry-samples/github-service-broker-ruby/README.md

 Function | Resulting action |
 -------- | :--------------- |
-catalog | advertises the GitHub repo services and the plans offered. create | creates a ([TODO]public/private) repository inside the account.
+catalog | advertises the GitHub repo services and the plans offered. create | creates a public repository inside the account.
 This repository can be thought of as a service instance. bind | generates a GitHub deploy key which gives write access to the repository, and makes the key and repository URL available to the application bound to the service instance. unbind | destroys the deploy key bound to the service instance. delete | deletes the service instance (repository).